MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/widgetresourcerequestedargs_getdeferral_254836512.md

 ## -description

-Informs the system that the resource response task might continue to perform work after the [IWidgetResourceProvider.OnResourceRequested](iwidgetresourceprovider_onresourcerequested_841047505.md)
+Informs the system that the resource response task might continue to perform work after the [IWidgetResourceProvider.OnResourceRequested](iwidgetresourceprovider_onresourcerequested_841047505.md) handler returns.

 ## -returns